Being a Good Soccer Coach is Not a Given

 Our focus is going to be on soccer coaches, but we know these principles hold across every type of field, court, and arena.
 And they’re actionable by everyone.
-Whether you’re an ex-soccer star looking to develop the next generation of talent, or trying to make sure your child’s team has a coach for their season.
+Whether you’re an ex-soccer star looking to develop the next generation of talent or trying to ensure your child’s team has a coach for their season.

 And that happens to be a great place to start.